Skip to main content

 What is ascites?

 Ascites is a buildup of fluid in the abdomen.
-When it’s severe, ascites can cause stomach swelling (distention), abdominal pain, and difficulty breathing and eating.
+When it’s severe, ascites can cause stomach swelling (distention), abdominal pain, and difficulty breathing, nausea and vomiting and difficulty eating.

 There are several kinds of ascites.
 Two common forms are caused by liver cirrhosis (liver disease), or certain cancers of the abdomen.
 When the buildup of fluid contains chyle (a milky fluid that’s a combination of lymphatic fluid and fat), this form of ascites is known as chylous ascites and is a lymphatic flow disorder.